by Vama Oswal, Psychologist

-When was the last time you felt at peace or experienced peace of mind?
+When was the last time you felt at peace or experienced the peace of mind?

 Finding peace in a busy world

-Raising a family, choosing a good career, balancing home and work and personal goals is difficult.
-Add on social media goals, a packed schedule, an uncertain future and these can all create pressure and stress.
+Raising a family, choosing a good career, balancing home and work and personal goals are difficult.
+Add on social media goals, a packed schedule, and an uncertain future and these can all create pressure and stress.

 To top it off, there are endless daily responsibilities coupled with occasional experiences that make you wish you could just give someone a ‘piece of your mind’ in a world where it feels like there’s just not enough time.